Things to do

 East link trail links the Lomandra warm-up area to Lomandra break and the shared trail network.

-For best access to the mountain-bike trail network, follow trail 10 (East link) from the Lomandra warm-up area and then left onto Lomandra Road.
+For best access to the mountain-bike trail network, follow trail 10 (Green tree snake) from the Lomandra warm-up area and then left onto Lomandra Road.
 Follow the shared trail to the left for a gentle uphill ride to the junction of Three Ways Road.
 From here choose between three popular rides that return to Lomandra.

 From the Three Ways Road: